nwelchr/The-Power-of-Friendship/README.md

 [Video Playthrough](https://www.youtube.com/watch?v=8KlIGm3vNsc)

 ### Background and Overview
-Inspired by the game *Thomas was Alone* and formerly called **The Power of Friendship**, **Moving On** is a minimalist puzzle platformer where a single player controls multiple characters that must work together in order to reach their goal.
+Inspired by the game *Thomas was Alone*, **The Power of Friendship** is a minimalist puzzle platformer where a single player controls multiple characters that must work together in order to reach their goal.
 Each character is gifted and hindered by their own individual characteristics.
-A story interwoven into the gameplay gives further context and adds a dimension of interpretation that personalize's the players's experience.
+TODO: Add info

 ### Functionality and MVPs
 **The Power of Friendship** features: